ACCESS-NRI/MED-Portal/docs/installing.md

 These each contain site-specific variables that should be modified if you are building off of the Open Journals framework.

 Next, you'll need to modify the `repository.yml` file.
-This file lists the GitHub repository where you expect papers to be published, as well as the editor team ID.
+This file lists the GitHub repository where you expect models to be published, as well as the editor team ID.
 For your GitHub organization, make sure you have created and populated a team called `editors`.
 Then, you can check its ID number as detailed in [this guide](https://fabian-kostadinov.github.io/2015/01/16/how-to-find-a-github-team-id).